Aswithay History, Family Crest & Coats of Arms

 Important Dates for the Aswithay family

 This web page shows only a small excerpt of our Aswithay research.
-Another 149 words (11 lines of text) are included under the topic Early Aswithay History in all our PDF Extended History products and printed products wherever possible.
+Another 82 words (6 lines of text) are included under the topic Early Aswithay History in all our PDF Extended History products and printed products wherever possible.

 Aswithay Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Aswithay include Ashworth, Asworth, Ashworthe and others.

 Early Notables of the Aswithay family (pre 1700)

 More information is included under the topic Early Aswithay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Aswithay family

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Aswithay or a variant listed above: William Ashworth who settled in Virginia in 1653; Nicholas, Sydney and William Ashworth arrived in Philadelphia, Pennsylvania in 1832 and 1841; along with many more of the name..